 The dear teacher said, “Walking on fire is an extreme situation which you’ll most likely never find yourself in.
-However, if you do find yourself in such a situation, then, yes, you can use Vipassana to achieve that.”
+However, if you somehow do find yourself in such a situation, then, yes, you can achieve that using Vipassana.”

 The remainder of the day was business as usual.
-I meditated without encountering any strong physical sensations, simply scanning and observing the light pulsations throughout the body.
+I meditated without encountering any strong bodily sensations, simply scanning and observing the light pulsations throughout the body.

 Vipassana Meditation Day 7

 At 3:55, déjà vu.
 Thousands of Tesla scalar waves later at 4:00, déjà vu.
 Where’d daddy long legs go?
 I walk into the bathroom and see him walking around the shower cabin floor.
 Carefully, I finish my business in the bathroom and go to the meditation hall.
 There is something special about meditating right before sunrise.
 This has to be experienced, it cannot be read about.

 At 9:00, meditation resumes.
 I start scanning and observing different body parts, part by part.
 All is going well.
 Light pulsations arising throughout the body.
 Business as usual.
 Then ALL OF A SUDDEN, out of nowhere, pain manifests.
 Like a taut rope tied around the heart piercing through the torso and down the entire left side of the spinal cord.
 Aaaaaaaaaaaaaaaaaah!
 Sit still, just observe.
 Aaaaaaaaaaaaaaaaaah!
 I continue meditating, scanning my body, observing the manifested pain, and trying to stay equanimous without creating any aversion towards the pain.
 The taut rope showed no signs of giving in for the remainder of the day.
 It’s on!